-The webbing clothes moth, tineola Bisellielle is a small moth with a wing span of about 1/2 inch.
-It is pale gold with no unusual markings and a weak flier that seldom leaves dark areas.
-Adult moths are no danger to wool, cashmere, or mohair clothes.
-But the larvae can be terribly detrimental as they feed and cut holes in clothes.
+The webbing clothes moth (Tineola bisselliella) is a small, pale gold moth with a wingspan of about 1/4 inch.
+A weak flier, it seldom leaves dark areas.
+Adult moths are no danger to wool, cashmere, or mohair clothes, but the larvae can be detrimental as they feed and cut holes in clothes.

-The female moth lays hundreds of soft, white eggs which adhere to the fabric and hatch quickly.
-The larvae feeds for five weeks for up to two years depending on... humidity, temperature and food availability.
-It then spins a case and emerges as a full-grown moth in 2 1/2 weeks.
-The cycle begins again and multiple generations can be produced within a year.
+The female moth lays up to 100 of soft, white eggs that adhere to the fabric and hatch quickly.
+The larvae feed for five weeks up to two years depending on humidity, temperature, and food availability.
+Then, they spin a case and emerge as full-grown moths in about 2 1/2 weeks.
+The cycle begins again, and multiple generations can be produced within a year.